Payroll proration inputs

 Which proration method should I choose?

-Why did an unpaid leave date not reduce payable workdays?
+Why did an unpaid leave date get ignored?

 Use YYYY-MM-DD dates, keep each start date on or before its matching end date, and remove invalid tokens from the holiday or unpaid leave lists.
-Date lists can be separated by commas, spaces, semicolons, or new lines.
+The validation message names list entries that need correction.

 Glossary: